-You’re probably wondering, “Why is Buddha born in Nepal when Buddhism is originated from India?”
+You’re probably wondering, “Why was Buddha born in Nepal when Buddhism originated in India?”

-This small town is now one of the hot spots for tourism in Nepal, although it still receives way fewer tourists compared to Kathmandu and Pokhara.
+This small town is now one of the hot spots for tourism in Nepal, although it still receives fewer tourists than Kathmandu and Pokhara.

-The electricity in the small town is very inconsistent and the weather is extremely humid and hot all year-round.
+The electricity in the small town is inconsistent, and the weather is extremely humid and hot all year-round.
 But if you’re looking for a place to meditate, this is the place you’d want to consider.

 The Otherworldly Landscapes in Nepal

-You probably know that the world’s tallest mountain, Mt Everest is located in the Himalayas Mountain Ranges in Nepal.
+You probably know that the world’s tallest mountain, Mt Everest, is in Nepal’s Himalayas Mountains Ranges.
 But that’s not all, Nepal is home to numerous great mountain peaks and offers some of the best trekking trails in the world.

 The range of altitudes is also amazing in Nepal.
-At the Terai region, the altitude was less than 600m above sea level and therefore enjoys a tropical climate.
-At Kathmandu, the altitude is 1,400m above sea level, which makes the climate much colder and drier compared to the Terai region.
-Then there are the Himalaya mountain areas.
+In the Terai region, the altitude was less than 600m above sea level and therefore enjoyed a tropical climate.
+Kathmandu’s altitude is 1,400m above sea level, making the climate much colder and drier than the Terai region.
+Then there are the Himalayan mountain areas.

-Pokhara is somehow located in the middle, located at around 800 meters above sea level.
+Pokhara is located in the middle, around 800 meters above sea level.

 Let’s Talk about Mt Everest

 Who doesn’t know about Mt Everest?
-The tallest mountain in the world which only the strongest (and the richest, of course) dare dream to ascend.
+The tallest mountain in the world, which only the strongest (and the richest, of course) dare dream of ascending.

 Also known as Sagarmatha in the local language, the mountain is seen as a holy mountain by the Nepalese and Tibetans in ancient times.

-The peak of the mountain remained a mystery until 1953 when Tenzing Norgay and Sir Edmund Hillary summited through the southeast ridge route.
+The mountain peak remained a mystery until 1953 when Tenzing Norgay and Sir Edmund Hillary summited through the southeast ridge route.

-If you haven’t watched the movie yet, I highly recommend you to watch Everest, a 2015 film, which is based on a true story of the 1996 Mt Everest tragedy.
+If you haven’t watched the movie yet, I highly recommend you watch Everest, a 2015 film based on the true story of the 1996 Mt Everest tragedy.